-'Economic development in the region hasn't really stabilised,' argues Richard Brubaker, who runs a sustainability agency that works with mainly large industry to understand sustainability in the Chinese context.
+'Economic development in the region hasn't really stabilised,' argues Richard

+Brubaker (founder and managing director, Collective Responsibility), who runs a sustainability agency that works with mainly large industry to understand sustainability in the Chinese context.
 In China specifically, he notes a host of problems: 'If I'm looking at the environment, I'm looking at water and agriculture; if I'm looking socially, I'm looking at communities, healthcare and education; economically, the future of jobs, which is a huge issue - but almost as important is affordable housing in many cities.'